Strictly Ballroom: Plot

 In the next round, Scott and Fran make a dramatic entrance and begin dancing, immediately riveting the audience.
-Fife tries to disqualify them, but Scott's friend Wayne Burns, having overheard Fife's treachery along with his partner Vanessa Cronin, disconnects the PA system, allowing Scott and Fran to dance a Paso Doble routine that impresses the audience.
-Desperate, Fife tries to turn off the music, but Scott's younger sister Kylie (Lauren Hewett) and her partner Luke interfere until Fife's girlfriend Charm Leachman (Kris McQuade) disconnects the sound system.
-Fife then disqualifies Scott and Fran, but Doug begins clapping out a beat to enable the pair to continue dancing.
-The audience claps along, as Scott and Fran resume dancing.
-Liz, having had a change of heart, turns on Fife and Leachman and restores the music, and Scott and Fran's spirited dancing brings down the house.
+Fife tries to disqualify them, but Wayne Burns disconnects the PA system, allowing Scott and Fran to dance a Paso Doble routine that impresses the audience.
+Desperate, Fife tries to turn off the music, but Les, having been alerted to Fife's treachery by Wayne, slows him down, allowing Scott's younger sister Kylie and her partner Luke to lock the sound booth.
+Fife only manages to disqualify Scott and Fran unopposed after his girlfriend Charm Leachman disconnects the sound system, but Doug begins clapping out a beat to enable the pair to continue dancing.
+The audience claps along, as Scott and Fran resume dancing; Liz, having had a change of heart, turns on Fife and Leachman and restores the music, and Scott and Fran's spirited dancing brings down the house.
 Doug asks Shirley to dance with him and the whole audience joins them on the floor.
 As the performance finishes, Scott and Fran kiss.